Abjad/abjad/trunk/abjad/docs/source/system_overview/parsing/index.rst

 "Reduced-Ly" Parsing
 --------------------

-``rhythmtreetools.ReducedAbjParser`` parses the "reduced-ly" microlanguage, whose syntax combines a very small subset of LilyPond syntax, along with affordances for generating various types of Abjad containers, and speedups for rapidly notating notes and rests without needing to specify pitches.
+``lilypondparsertools.ReducedLyParser`` parses the "reduced-ly" microlanguage, whose syntax combines a very small subset of LilyPond syntax, along with affordances for generating various types of Abjad containers, and speedups for rapidly notating notes and rests without needing to specify pitches.
 It used mainly for creating Abjad documentation: